-This is the entry level for many clinical support workers into the NHS and therefore describes the minimum education and competency requirements for all support workers working in AHP services.
+The entry-level stage describes the minimum education and competency requirement for all AHP support workers.

-At this stage in the framework, support workers will use general skills and work under the close supervision of registered staff.
-They will carry out straightforward clinical, technical, scientific, and/or administrative tasks, for example performing housekeeping tasks, stock control or delegated clinical tasks.
+At the entry-level stage, AHP support workers will use general skills and work under the close supervision of registered staff, for example performing housekeeping tasks, stock control or basic clinical support delegated tasks.